Smart 100 phone

 "One last thing," the salesman said as he put the phone back in its box.
 "You need to sign the contract."

-The eager customer did not question the provisions of the document.
-In fact, she did not even bother to read it.
+The customer did not question the provisions of the document.
+She did not even bother to read it.
 Few, if any, people ever did.
-Two-year contracts on cell phones, satellite television and Internet service were common as were the terms of agreement people routinely signed when they shopped online.
+Two-year contracts on cell phones were common, as were the terms of agreement people routinely signed when they shopped online.
 Eager to take her phone home and try out the new features, Joanne grabbed the salesman's stylus and electronically signed her name on the dotted line.

 * * *